ndreynolds/ratatouille/README.md

 might not be reasonable to assume that users have any Elixir or Erlang tools installed.
 Terminal apps are usually distributed as binary executables so that they can just be run as such without additional dependencies.
-Fortunately, this is possible with Distillery.
+Fortunately, this is possible using OTP releases that bundle ERTS.

 ### Defining an OTP Application

-In order to use Distillery, we first define an OTP application that starts the application runtime. `Ratatouille.Runtime.Supervisor` takes care of starting all the necessary runtime components, so we start this supervisor under the OTP application supervisor.
+In order to create an OTP release, we first need to define an OTP application that runs the terminal application. `Ratatouille.Runtime.Supervisor` takes care of starting all the necessary runtime components, so we start this supervisor under the OTP application supervisor and pass it a Ratatouille app definition (along with any other runtime configuration).

 For example, the OTP application for toby looks like this: